brantyoung/jquery-ctrlenter/README.md

 Settings:
 ---------

-    $('textarea').shiftenter({
+    $('textarea').ctrlenter({
-        focusClass: 'shiftenter',             /* CSS class used on focus */
+        focusClass: 'ctrlenter',             /* CSS class used on focus */
-        inactiveClass: 'shiftenterInactive',  /* CSS class used when no focus */
+        inactiveClass: 'ctrlenterInactive',  /* CSS class used when no focus */
         hint: 'Shift+Enter for line break',   /* hint shown */
         metaKey: 'shift',                     /* meta key that triggers a line-break, allowed values: 'shift', 'ctrl' */
         pseudoPadding: '0 10'                 /* padding (bottom, right) of hint text */
     });

-You can adjust the style in ```jquery.shiftenter.css```
+You can adjust the style in ```jquery.ctrlenter.css```

-Other things you might want to use along with jquery-shiftenter:
+Other things you might want to use along with jquery-ctrlenter:

   * elastic (http://unwrongest.com/projects/elastic/) for growing and shrinking your content.
   * jquery-resize (http://benalman.com/projects/jquery-resize-plugin/) if you plan on doing some special resizing on the textarea.